-With a Diabetes diagnosis, the noble doctor is kind enough to rattle off a list of foods (mostly your favorites) that you must not indulge in anymore.
+With a Diabetes diagnosis, the noble doctor is kind enough to rattle off a list of foods (mostly your favourites) that you must not indulge in anymore.
 It can be a task trying to remember what all you can have after he is done.
 Amongst the list, just as quickly as you gulp it down, soda or colas often manage to slide off this insanely long list of foods.
 The next day at the vending machine/canteen, you find yourself wondering, can I at least have some diet soda?

 Diabetes is a disease wherein the blood sugar levels rise rapidly, and the body is unable to manage the high sugar levels.
 This is because either the body does not produce the hormone insulin, or the body fails to respond to the insulin produced by the body.
-In either case, blood sugar levels are elevated and cause damage to the heart, nerves, eyes, and kidneys.
+In either case, blood sugar levels are elevated and can cause damage to the heart, nerves, eyes, and kidneys.

 It is essential for people with Diabetes to manage their sugar levels by taking their prescribed medications, exercising regularly, keeping weight in check, and monitoring their food intake.

-Diet Sodas vs. Regular Sodas
+Diet Sodas vs Regular Sodas

-Diet Sodas, unlike regular sodas, are not loaded with sugar that causes a sudden spike in the blood sugar levels (that’s the good part).
+Diet Sodas, unlike regular sodas, are not loaded with sugar that causes a sudden spike in blood sugar levels (that’s the good part).
 However, they are charged with artificial sweeteners such as saccharin and aspartame and have zero nutritional value (that’s the truth).